 Since 1933, we have been purchasing books, magazines and films for our local library as a way to fulfill our club’s mission–spreading the knowledge and love of gardening.
 Our additions to the library now number in the hundreds of volumes–all related to gardening.
 Topics include garden design, how-to manuals, gardening history, famous gardens, books on specific plants, landscaping, pruning, garden essays, photography of flowers, flower arranging, herbs, vegetable gardening and much, much more.

 Every year, our club donates about 30 adult and youth books to the Hudson Library.
 We also fund gardening magazine subscriptions and videos.
 When a new book arrives, it is placed on the New Books shelf for six months before it is shelved with the general collection.
 Each item contains a book plate acknowledging our club.
-For a list of our 2017 donations, click here.
-2018 donations are here.
+Our more recent donations are listed by year below.
+Click to view the titles.

 This annual donation for the benefit of the Hudson community is made possible by the proceeds from the Hudson Home and Garden Tour that our club organizes every June.

-Hudson Garden Club plants and maintains public gardens in several places in Hudson: the Flagpole Garden on the main green, the Community Garden at the corner of Main Street and Ravenna Street, and the Rain Garden on Clinton Street.
-The club also plants the old horse troughs at the historic clocktower.
-The group of active club members who do the work under the direction of the Civic Chair call themselves The Bottoms Up Gang (The BUGs).
+For many years, Hudson Garden Club planted and maintained public gardens in several places in Hudson: the Flagpole Garden on the main green, the Community Garden at the corner of Main Street and Ravenna Street, and the Rain Garden on Clinton Street.
+The club also planted the old horse troughs at the historic clocktower.
+While those gardens are now under the supervision of the City of Hudson, we still have a group of active club members who volunteer to help.
+We call them The Bottoms Up Gang (The BUGs).
 The BUGs have fun and learn about gardening while beautifying the community.
 New members are always welcome!

 Making and delivering May Baskets has been a tradition of our club for a long time.
 Each year the design is different.
 Sometimes they are just simple flower arrangements and there isn’t even a basket!
 However, the sentiment is always the same – a thoughtful remembrance on May 1st to people and organizations important to our club.

-The traffic circle garden at the intersection of Aurora Street and Hudson Street was initially started through a grant by Hudson Garden Club.
+The traffic circle garden at the intersection of Aurora Street and Hudson Street was initially started through a grant by Hudson Garden Club to a Hudson volunteer.
 After approving the submitted grant proposal, the club provided the monies to purchase the plants.
-They were installed and maintained by volunteers.
-This garden is now maintained by the City, but there are many other locations in Hudson that would benefit from a volunteer’s touch.
+The plants were installed and maintained by volunteers.
+This location is now managed by the City, but there are many other public locations in Hudson that would benefit from a volunteer’s touch.
 If you are interested in doing a beautification project on public property, see our Grants page for more information on how to apply for funding.

 The Green Thumb Club and Harvest Fair